Article

 Signing the Covenant

-If you are interested in signing the covenant, get in touch with your local Regional Employer Engagement Director (REED), who will be able to guide you through the signing process.
-After expressing interest, you will receive a pledge certificate by email to print off and sign.
+If you are interested in signing the Covenant, get in touch with your local Regional Employer Engagement Director (REED), who will assist you with the signing process. guide you through the signing process.
 Check whether your organisation has already signed the covenant on the Armed Forces Covenant website.

 Many organisations choose to hold a signing ceremony to publicly demonstrate their commitment to support the Armed Forces Community and sign the document in the presence of Armed Forces representatives, such as the local REED and representatives from local military units.

-After signing the covenant, display your pledge certificate and include the Armed Forces Covenant logo on communications and job advertisements to further publicly demonstrate your commitment and make sure to share your pledges with your employees.
-Once signed, you will become eligible to self-nominate for the Ministry of Defence Employer Recognition Scheme Bronze Award, provided you meet the award criteria.
+After signing the Covenant, display your pledge certificate and include the Armed Forces Covenant logo on communications and job advertisements to further publicly demonstrate your commitment and make sure to share your pledges with your employees.